windisch/uPhone/README.md

 ## Components
-I currently used a [Pybord D-series with WiFi](https://store.micropython.org/product/PYBD-SF2-W4F2) and attached cheap noise sensor to it (Max4466).
+I currently used a [Pybord D-series with WiFi](https://store.micropython.org/product/PYBD-SF2-W4F2) and attached a reasonably priced noise sensor to it (Max4466).